-Not exactly what we planned, but yeah…we bought a house.
+Not exactly what we planned, but yeah…we bought a house (no banks, no loans, private party sale).
 So for everyone who’s saying “What the hell happened to the yurt!??”, keep your pants on, the explanation follows.

 Yurts in Iowa are considered temporary structures, not permanent dwellings.
 In other words, unlike New Mexico or Colorado or many other states, we cannot legally reside in one.
 So now that the yurt is blown out of the water what were the other options?
 We couldn’t continue to live in a tent in a public park because it was starting to get really, really cold.
 Our initial plan was to buy a camper but who honestly wants to do that?
 We won’t piss our money away paying rent just so the landlord can pay off the property with our money.
 And finally, we refuse to hand over thousands of our hard earned dollars to a bank for interest on a traditional mortgage.
 The only other option left was to conform (sort of) and buy a house from a private party.
 So we got an investment and the rest of the world gets a happy little story about the little engine that could.